Hungarians in Serbia

 Hungarians are a recognized ethnic minority in Serbia.
-According to data from the 2022 census, the population of ethnic Hungarians in Serbia is 184,442, constituting 2.7% of the total population; they are the second-largest ethnic group in the country after Serbs and the largest ethnic minority group.
+According to data from the 2022 census, the population of ethnic Hungarians in Serbia is 184,442, constituting 2.8% of the total population; they are the second-largest ethnic group in the country after Serbs and the largest ethnic minority group.
 The vast majority of them live in the province of Vojvodina, where they make up 10.5% of population.

-Overwhelming majority of Hungarians in Serbia are Catholics, while some 5% are Protestant (mostly Calvinist).
+The overwhelming majority of Hungarians in Serbia are Catholics, while some 6% are Protestant and some 2% are Eastern Orthodox.

 History

 Kingdom of Hungary

 Present-day northern Serbia were included in the medieval Kingdom of Hungary in the 10th century, and Hungarians then began to settle in the region, which before that time was mostly populated by West Slavs.
 During Hungarian rule of the area, from 10th to 16th century, Hungarians formed the largest part of population in the northern part of the present-day Vojvodina, while southern parts were populated by Slavic peoples.